-In small quantities, alcohol may have beneficial effects on the circulation, but above a certain intake, alcohol increases the risk of developing hypertension and affects how well your blood pressure is controlled.
+In small quantities, alcohol may have beneficial relaxation effects on the circulation, but above a certain intake, alcohol increases the risk of developing high blood pressure and affects how well your blood pressure is controlled.

 Alcohol and high blood pressure

-In small doses, alcohol has a relaxing effect on the circulation and acts as a diuretic to increase fluid and sodium loss through the kidneys.
-This can lower blood pressure to a certain extent and the beneficial effects of a moderate intake of alcohol is enhanced by antioxidants found in wine.
+In small doses, alcohol has a relaxing effect on the circulation and acts as a diuretic to increase fluid and salt losses through the kidneys.
+This can lower blood pressure and the beneficial effects of a moderate intake of alcohol is enhanced by antioxidants found in both red and white wine.

-As a result, drinking one or two glasses (100ml each, or 10g alcohol) of wine is generally deemed acceptable if you have hypertension.
+As a result, drinking one or two glasses (100ml each, or 10g alcohol) of wine is generally deemed acceptable if you have well-controlled high blood pressure.